nazarski/kottans-frontend/README.md

+## Linux CLI, and HTTP
+1. Never used Linux terminal before
+2. Not that hard
+3. Use what u can, lear what u can't

-# Git та GitHub
+## Git та GitHub
-1. Що нового - все
+1. What's new - kinda everything
-2. Все нове дивує
-3. Використовувати, що можна
+2. It's more complicated then I thought
+3. Use what u can, lear what u can't